bashmish/bug-webcomponentsjs-config/README.md

     <script>window.customElements = { forcePolyfill: true };</script>
     <script src="bower_components/webcomponentsjs/webcomponents-lite.js"></script>

-then document.createElement('...') for custom elements does not initialize element correctly.
+then `document.createElement('...')` for custom elements does not initialize element correctly.

-Check this by running polymer server
+Check this by installing and running polymer server in this project (polymer-cli assumed installed)

-    bower install;
-    polymer serve -o;
+    bower install && polymer serve -o

 and you'll get